Last updated: November 23, 2023

 Address: Office 1, 38 Volodymyrska Str., 01050 Kyiv, Ukraine

-If you have a particularly sensitive request, please contact us or our data protection officer by postal mail.
+If you have a particularly sensitive request, please contact us or our Data Protection Officer by postal mail at the above indicated address.

 We can process personal data based on the following legal bases: